 Just a few doors down is El Hidalguense, which specializes in barbacoa, which is also typically goat.
 The main difference between the two is that barbacoa is usually cooked in a pit covered with agave leaves, whereas birria is cooked in a pot.

 Actually, all birria was once barbacoa.
-It just gets the extra step of being thrown in the pot with some sauce.
-My personal recommendation is that you try them both at these two 5D favorites.
+It just gets the extra step of being thrown in the pot with some sauceonal recommendation is that you try them both at these two 5D favorites.
 You know, for research.

 Mama Caguama’s

-If you’re craving a gringo taco, look no further than Mama Caguama’s.
+If your taco cravings are for gringo style, look no further than Mama Caguama’s.
 That’s literally what they call them on their menu.
 These hard-shell tortillas with ground beef, lettuce, tomato, and sour cream go nicely with an ice-cold caguama (32 oz. beer).

 Their fish tacos are on point here as well.
 Oh yeah, and they have one of the most unique taco options in town with Korean bulgogi.